On this page

 For gold as retirement savings, a SIPP may offer higher contribution limits and better tax relief for higher-rate taxpayers.
 The LISA’s advantage is the first-home option and simplicity for basic-rate taxpayers.

-First-time buyers aged under 40 building towards a property purchase: The 25% government bonus adds meaningfully to gold exposure while saving for a deposit.
-Gold within a LISA can be a hedge against currency and inflation while the property purchase timeline is 2–5 years out.
+- First-time buyers aged under 40 building towards a property purchase.
+The 25% government bonus applies to contributions; gold exposure can sit alongside cash or other holdings within the same LISA, with the property purchase typically several years out.

 Tax and regulation